 Except there's always one money-hungry idiot out there.
 A douche named Stan Michelman went to a show, likely with this plan already in his head, and makes the claim that "nobody told the audience they'd be throwing large, plastic or rubber balls at us."
 His equally uncool lawyer states:

 In an attempt to protect himself Plaintiff extended his left arm in the air to block the ball from hitting him in the face.
 Plaintiff was not provided advance warning that items would be thrown into the audience, of which he was a member.

 God forbid this guy ever go in the ball pool at the McDonald's playground.

 His claim says he suffered shock and injury to his nervous system, great mental and physical pain, nervousness and suffering, loss of past and future wages, and it costed him over $40,000 in medical bills to get fixed up from being hit by what amounts to a Nerf dart.
 Sounds like a real winner.

 Guess what?
 Like all scumbag operations, they didn't have their head in the game.

 The lawyer missed the deadline to file proof that they had actually served the Blue defendants.
 He then failed to appear in court and didn't respond to calls for comments.

-It doesn't take a rocket surgeon to realize that the last dudes on the planet you should be trying to mess with are guys willing to run around the globe dressed up and painted as three earless aliens with poker faces that bang on PVC pipes and make more money than most of us could ever dream of.
+It doesn't take a rocket surgeon to realize that the last dudes on the planet you should be trying to mess with are guys willing to run around the globe dressed up and painted as three earless aliens with poker faces that bang on PVC pipes and make more money than which most of us could ever dream.